angelrecovery/ctrl-alt-f4/README.md

+# ctrl-alt-f4
-Alt+F4 in Windows doesn't actually *forcefully* close processes, this adds Ctrl+Alt+F4, which does.
+Alt+F4 in Windows doesn't actually *forcefully* close processes, this adds Ctrl+Alt+F4, which does